kdabbir/Projects/Angular4-Learning_FunctionalitiesPOC/Components_And_Customization/README.md

-The following concepts are covered clearly in this project :
+In this Angular Project, the following concepts are covered clearly:

 1) Using New Components
 2) Using New Modules & component declaration with CLI